SenecaCountyOhio/SenCO-GIS-Guide/README.md

 ## Authors & Acknowledgment
-Written by Brendan Cullen using reference to notes & documentation left by Alex Rodd.
+Written by Brendan Cullen in 2019 using reference to notes & documentation left by Alex Rodd in 2018.

 ## License
 Only Seneca County Employees may contribute to this document.